react-cosmos/react-cosmos/docs/README.md

 > A decorator only applies to fixture files contained in the decorator's directory.
 Decorators can be composed, in the order of their position in the file system hierarchy (from outer to inner).

 ### Migrating _proxies_

-Migrating Cosmos Classic proxies to React Cosmos 5 is not intuitive. _Sorry for that!_ Check out the [nested decorators example](../examples/webpack/src/NestedDecorators) and join the `#proxies-upgrade` [Slack](https://react-cosmos.slack.com/join/shared_invite/zt-g9rsalqq-clCoV7DWttVvzO5FAAmVAw) channel to learn more about this and to get help with your migration.

 ### Redux state mock